Self administration of GnRHa

 There are two main treatment options with GnRHa either, the self-administered Syneral nasal spray twice daily or, a depo-injection usually given every three months.
 Most women will receive their depo-injection via the GP or healthcare provider but for some individuals this may not be possible, so we have put together a training package for the self-administration of Prostap depo-injection.

 Prosptap, is only licenced for administration by a qualified practitioner and will only be offered for self-administration if there is no other suitable option.
-However, due to the impact of the COVID-19, flexible off-label prescribing options have been agreed to ensure the safe continuation of treatment.
+However, following the impact of the COVID-19 pandemic, flexible off-label prescribing options have been agreed to ensure the safe continuation of treatment.

 Qualification